-W. Cui et al., "EMI Resulting from a Signal Via Transition Through DC Power Bus-Effectiveness of Focal SMT Decoupling," Proceedings of the Asia-Pacific Conference on Environmental Electromagnetics, 2000.
-CEEM 2000, Institute of Electrical and Electronics Engineers (IEEE), Jan 2000.
+W. Cui et al., "EMI Resulting from a Signal Via Transition Through DC Power Bus-Effectiveness of Focal SMT Decoupling," Proceedings of the 2nd Asia-Pacific Conference on Environmental Electromagnetics (2000, Shanghai, China), pp. 91 - 95, Institute of Electrical and Electronics Engineers (IEEE), May 2000.

 Electrical and Computer Engineering